FlowFuse/flowfuse/docs/contribute/db-migrations.md

 and may require manual intervention.
 Everything should be done to avoid that from happening.

-There are certain types of migration that need particular guidance and care over.
+Certain types of migration need particular guidance and care over.

 ### Adding constraints